-AJAX Engineering launches AI-driven concrete GPT platform
+AJAX Engineering launches AI-driven Concrete GPT platform

-New Delhi: Concreting equipment manufacturer AJAX Engineering on Tuesday said it has launched Concrete GPT, an AI-driven platform for the concrete and construction industry.
+New Delhi, Jul 2 (PTI) Concreting equipment manufacturer AJAX Engineering on Tuesday said it has launched Concrete GPT, an AI-driven platform for the concrete and construction industry.

 The platform is available in English, Hindi, Telugu, Marathi, and Kannada.